 6.2 Executive officers of the student organization are to discuss with the organization's faculty adviser the program or service for which they seek contractual agreements involving non-university agencies, obtain the faculty adviser's signature on the contract for such services and submit the contract for services to the director of the University Unions for review, signature and referral to other university officials as appropriate.

 6.3 No contractual agreement may be executed until facilities and finances called for by the contract have been arranged by the student organization's officers and adviser to the satisfaction of the director of the University Unions.
 Where applicable, a copy of the James Madison University contract rider entitled "Commonwealth of Virginia Agency Contract Form Addendum to Contractor's Form" or parts thereof shall be attached to the contract.

-6.4 Contracts generated by student organizations that are budgeted by the Student Government Association (University Program Board, Bluestone, The Breeze, etc.) are to be submitted to the director of the University Unions for approval by the appropriate university official(s).
+6.4 Contracts generated by student organizations that are front-end budgeted by the Student Government Association and Media Board (University Program Board, Bluestone, The Breeze, etc.) are to be submitted to the director of the University Unions for approval by the appropriate university official(s).